IsmaelOuahchi/Acre_Exercise/README.md

 # Mortgage Affordability Calculator Automation

-This program automates the process of filling out the mortgage affordability calculator form on the Coventry Building Society website (https://www.coventrybuildingsociety.co.uk/calculators/AffordabilityCalculator.a spx?ch=broker
+This program automates the process of filling out the mortgage affordability calculator form on the Coventry Building Society website (https://www.coventrybuildingsociety.co.uk/calculators/AffordabilityCalculator.aspx?ch=broker
 ) using the provided applicant data.
 The results for each applicant are printed to the terminal and saved in a new file called `result.json`.

 ## Prerequisites